ravlio/iqdb/README.md

 ## Binary protocol

-Protocol is dead simple.
+Protocol is stupid simple.
 First byte is operation.
 For string format is int64 size header and then comes byte sequence.
 For list is additional item count.

 for string:
 ```